 Product Liability & Personal Injury

-There are many high-profile cases in the United States where large sums of money were awarded because of a defective product.
+There are many high-profile product liability cases in the United States where large sums of money were awarded from a defective product.
 In 2014 General Motors discovered that several of its models were manufactured with faulty ignition switches, resulting in at least 13 known deaths and 31 accidents.
-One class action suit is seeking $10 billion in damages from General Motors.
+One class-action suit is seeking $10 billion in damages from General Motors.
 In 2016 Johnson & Johnson was ordered by a Texas jury to pay over $1 billion in damages to patients who claimed that the company covered up flaws in its Pinnacle artificial hips used in hip replacements.

-When we buy a product from a retailer or online supplier, we trust that the product will work properly and will be safe to use.
+When buying a product from a retailer or online supplier, you trust that the product will work properly and will be safe to use.
 What happens, however, when a product’s defects result in injury or death?

-If you or someone in your family has been the victim of injury or death due to a defective product, please call my office to discuss a possible claim for damages.
+If you or family are the victim of injury or death due to a defective product, please call my office to discuss a possible claim for damages.